Ben Hewett, Acting Government Architect

 Paulo is responsible for developing government agency partnerships and leading GANSW’s approach to the procurement of built environment professionals by NSW Government agencies.

-He is registered architect with experience defining and delivering innovative and strategic projects in both the public and privates sectors.
+He is a registered architect with experience defining and delivering innovative and strategic projects in both the public and private sectors.
 He has taught and been a guest critic at the University of Sydney, University of Technology Sydney and University of Newcastle.